aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

 Let's cook!
 -----------

-Imagine that you are collecting IoT measurements from thousands of sensors and these metrics are populated in an Apache Kafka® topic called ``iot_measurements``.
+Imagine that you are collecting IoT measurements from thousands of sensors and these metrics are populated in Apache Kafka® topic ``iot_measurements``.

-You may wish to create an Aiven for ClickHouse® service along with a database containing IoT sensor measurements and correct permissions for two roles: a writer role that will be allowed to insert data, and an analyst role that will be allowed to query data.
+You may wish to create an Aiven for ClickHouse® service along with a database containing IoT sensor measurements and correct permissions for two roles: the writer role (allowed to insert data) and the analyst role (allowed to query data).

+Configure common files
+''''''''''''''''''''''

 .. dropdown:: Expand to check out the relevant common files needed for this recipe.

-    Navigate to a new folder and add the following files.
+    Navigate to a new folder and add the following files:

-    1. Add the following to a new ``provider.tf`` file:
+    1. ``provider.tf`` file

     .. code:: terraform